Imvu censorship is insane.

 A

-ASultryWoman posted 3 months ago
+ASultryWoman posted about 1 year ago

 I'm still getting censorship in private AP rooms.
 This certainly is not going to fly in AP+ and it's flying with me right now.
 We should be getting a refund as we are not getting what we been paying for.
 Remember there are other adult sites that cost far less and the adult interaction with your peers is already perfected.